Four Money Moves Every Woman Should Make for Financial Independence

 3. Tackle Your Student Loans

 Why?
 For one, see that whole gender pay gap in the previous section.
-But there’s also the fact that women often take on caregiver roles — whether it’s for a baby or an elderly family member.
+But there’s also the fact that women often take on caregiver roles — whether it’s staying home with an infant, homeschooling children or caring for ill or elderly family members.

 If you have kids, don’t go into debt to pay for their college — remember, they can take out loans for education, but you can’t do the same for your retirement.